craig-willis/matlab-test/README.md

 # Building Extensible MATLAB images with Docker

-Repository to test MATLAB image building using pre-BuildKit and BuildKit approaches.
+Repository to test MATLAB image building using:
+* Pre-buildkit Docker build relying on downloading installation media from local webserver
+* BuildKit experimental build with `--mount` support and installation media available from secondary image

+## Prerequisites:
+* Access to MATLAB installation media in ISO format
+* Access to MATLAB license including `fileInstallationKey`

 ## Download installation media and license